buildpacks-community/kpack-cli/docs/kp_secret_create.md

   Use the "REGISTRY_PASSWORD" env var to bypass the password prompt.

   "--git-url" and "--git-ssh-key" to create SSH based git credentials.
-  Alternatively, provided the credentials in the "GIT_SSH_KEY_PATH" env var instead of the "--git-ssh-key" flag.
+  "--git-url" should not contain the repository path (eg. git@github.com not git@github.com:my/repo) Alternatively, provided the credentials in the "GIT_SSH_KEY_PATH" env var instead of the "--git-ssh-key" flag.

   "--git-url" and "--git-user" to create Basic Auth based git credentials.
-  Use the "GIT_PASSWORD" env var to bypass the password prompt.
+  "--git-url" should not contain the repository path (eg. https://github.com not https://github.com/my/repo) Use the "GIT_PASSWORD" env var to bypass the password prompt.

 ```